hydrodynamicstability/statquotes/README.md

   - *Data Analysis:  What Can Be Learned from the Past 50 Years*.
 Wiley.

+- "Classical mathematical statistics....seeks to interpret patterns as chance fluctuations.
+In its most rigid formulation, we decide upon models and hypotheses *before* seeing the data.
+Then we compute estimates and carry out tests of our assumptions.
+Classical statistics offers an antidote for some of the problems of magical thinking.
+However, as a description of what a real scientist does when confronting a real, rich data base, it seems as far off as a primitive ritual....none of the classical theories of statistics comes close to capturing what a real scientist does when exploring new data in a real scientific problem.
+All formal theories---Neyman-Pearson, decision-theoretic, Bayesian, Fisherian, and others---work with prespecified probability models."

+  - Persi Diaconis (1985)

+  - Theories of data analysis:  From magical thinking through classical statistics.
+In *Exploring Data Tables, Trends, and Shapes*, ed. by D. C. Hoaglin, F. Mosteller, and J. W. Tukey.
+Wiley, pp. 1-36.

 - "The econometric art as it is practiced at the computer terminal involves fitting many, perhaps thousands, of statistical models.
 One or several that the researcher finds pleasing are selected for reporting purposes.
 This searching for a model is often well intentioned, but there can be no doubt that such a specification search invalidates the traditional theories of inference.
 The concepts of unbiasedness, consistency, efficiency, maximum-likelihood estimation, in fact, all the concepts of traditional theory, utterly lose their meaning by the time an applied researcher pulls from the bramble of computer output the one thorn of a model he likes best, the one he chooses to portray as a rose.
 The consuming public is hardly fooled by this chicanery...Hardly anyone takes data analyses seriously.
 Or perhaps more accurately, hardly anyone takes anyone else's data analyses seriously.
 Like elaborately plumed birds who have long since lost the ability to procreate but not the desire, we preen and strut and display our *t*-values....Because both the sampling distribution and the prior distribution are actually *opinions* and not *facts*, a statistical inference is and must forever remain an *opinion*."

   - Edward E. Leamer (1983)